(Updated April 2020)

 Resolution, or DPI, is one of the more important settings.
 Essentially, it is the resolution of the scan.
 Cheap scanners only go up to 300 or 600 DPI or so, which is fine for preview images and scanning documents.
-For my photography, I always scan at 2400 DPI, which creates huge files (especially with billions of colors selected), but I know there’s enough data there that I never have to worry about pixellation no matter how close I crop in.
+For my photography, I always scan at 2400 DPI, which creates huge files (especially with billions of colors selected).
 Generally, I would consider 1200 DPI more than good enough for a detailed scan, with 2400 DPI my personal preference because I don’t want to leave any analog detail on the table.
 Needless to say, the higher the DPI, the bigger the file sizes are, so keep that in consideration.
 You can fill up even a hard drive real fast with these kinds of files.

 Finally, I capture everything in the TIFF format for maximum image quality.
-JPEG is more compatible, but it is generally a lossier format.
 I like to capture with TIFF, then export out final JPEGs from Lightroom to share with the world.
 It helps to reduce the pixel dimensions when sharing, as the scans will often be absolutely massive.
 You won’t need that much detail when uploading to Instagram.

 Using a Flatbed Scanner with Instant Film